KulEDmitr/geometric_lib/docs/README.md

 1. - in : ``25 30 10``
    - out : ``65``

+# Added tests of all functionality
+Each function does not pass all tests and requires improvement

 # Project change history with commit hashes

 **commit b2624f0c7b6b1f9eb3cfb3e5217c231c91845387\